yrhooke/exhibit/README.md

 1. for each model a list view and a detail (form view) - with links
 2. on submit of form model creates or updates
 3. see options with multiselect for foreign keys

+for each artwork, the list of exhibitions it was in for each exhibition, the list of artworks in ti for each series, the list of artworks in it for each location, the list of artworks in it